stormeyseas/blank-project/README.md

 # Blank project

-This is my personal template for a new project containing everything I normally use.
+This is my personal template for a new project containing the infrastructure I normally use.